Digambar Biswas

 Digambar Biswas was a local Zamindar and money lender.
 He was also one of the main leaders of the Blue Rebellion (1859–60) of Bengal.
 He, along with Bishnu Charan Biswas led the Indigo revolt of 1859, they mobilised exploited peasants against the oppressive Indigo cultivators of the British Raj, eventually resulting in an improvement of the living conditions of the peasants.
-For this, they are known in the native district of Nadia.
+For this, they are well known in the district of Nadia.
 He was the paternal grandfather of famous revolutionary and martyr Basanta Kumar Biswas.

 Early life

+House built by Digambar Biswas in his native village of Poragachha, Nadia district.
+Biswas was the foremost leader of the Indigo revolt.
+This house was built by him, now maintained by his descendants.
+This house was one of the centres of the Indigo revolt, where the rebels used to meet to discuss strategy of the rebellion.
+This also being the birthplace of revolutionaries Basanta Kumar Biswas and Manmatha Biswas of the same family.

 Digambar Biswas was born sometime in the early 19th century, in the village of Poragacha, in Nadia district in a Bengali Hindu Mahishya family to Kalchandra Biswas.
-An ancestor of the family, Ghanashyam, the great great great grandfather of Digambar, had migrated from Jessore to Nadia district on the invitation of the Nadia Raj.
-Their family was one of the few families to be bestowed the title "Biswas" by the Nawabs of Bengal.
+An ancestor of the family, Ghanashyam, the great great great grandfather of Digambar, had migrated from Mahmudpur village in Jessore District to Poragachha in Nadia district on the invitation of the Nadia Raj.
+Their family was one of the few families to be bestowed the title of "Biswas" by the Nawabs of Bengal.
 The Biswases of Poragachha were the Jotedars of the area and hence had a close and personal relationship with the peasants of the neighbouring area.
 Digambar Biswas and another leader, Bishnu Charan Biswas, of Chaugachha village worked as Dewans of Neelkuthi in their early lives.
 The Biswases of Chaugachha were related to the Biswases of Poragachha by marriage.